SEND Code of Practice

 - All pupils identified as having Special Educational Needs will be added to the school SEND Register.
 This will be done in consultation with the Inclusion Leader, class teachers and parents.
 Provision Maps and Raising Achievement Plans document provision that is additional to or different from that made generally for other children or young people of the same age.

 - Some pupils with SEND will have a document called a ‘My Support Plan’ .This is used to outline the way in which the school sets out to meet the child’s individual needs.
 The child’s class teacher will ensure that the goals set out in the plan are worked towards during curriculum time and will consult with parents on a termly basis about new goals and strategies.
 The Inclusion Leader will attend and chair the reviews, inviting relevant professionals if they are involved.

-- Pupils with a Statement of Special Educational Need or Education Health Care Plan will normally have additional adult support and may also have some specific equipment or interventions designed to support access to the curriculum.
+- Pupils with an Education Health Care Plan will normally have additional adult support and may also have some specific equipment or interventions designed to support access to the curriculum.
 These additional resources are funded partly by the school and partly by the Local Authority, with precise figures depending upon the child’s needs.
-Statements or EHCPs are reviewed annually in consultation with parents and the Local Authority.
+EHCPs are reviewed annually in consultation with parents and the Local Authority.
 The Inclusion Leader will attend and chair the reviews, inviting relevant professionals if they are involved.

-- The Headteacher, working with the Inclusion Committee, will consider any requirement to make reasonable adaptations to the fabric of the school building, or the resources on offer, in order to meet the needs of a specific child with SEND.
+- The Headteacher/Deputy Headteachers, working with the Inclusion Committee, will consider any requirement to make reasonable adaptations to the fabric of the school building, or the resources on offer, in order to meet the needs of a specific child with SEND.

 - The school is already well-equipped, with a ramp to the front entrance, an accessible toilet on the ground floor and the first floor; a medical room; handrails to one staircase and a lift to allow access to both floors.
 There is also a medical room with a range of additional equipment.